rsharp-lang/enigma/README.md

 ;
 ```

-For use the ANN classifier, then you could:
+For use the ANN(Back Propagation Neural Network) classifier, then you could:

 ```r
 tensor(model = model::ANN)